 The platform can use this to allocate revenue proportionally among documents.
 Specifically, document \( i \)'s payout is given by:

 This ensures that documents are compensated according to their aggregate value across the full set of queries served, aligning economic incentives with contribution.

-\textbf{Query-Level Revenue.} In settings where revenue is generated on a per-query basis-such as through API billing or advertising impressions-the allocation is straightforward.
+\textbf{Query-Level Revenue.} In settings where revenue is generated on a per-query basis, such as through API billing or advertising impressions, the allocation is straightforward.
 For a given query \( q \) that yields revenue \( r_q \), the payment to document \( i \) is:

 \textbf{Combined Revenue.} When both subscription-based and query-level revenue are present, the total expected payout to document $i$ is: